 What is remote onboarding?

-Remote onboarding is the process of incorporating a new employee into a company and familiarizing them with the company culture and policies, so they can become an effective and contributing member of the team implementing technology of video calls and tech tools.
+Remote onboarding is the process of incorporating a new employee into an organization and familiarizing them with the company culture and policies, so they can become an effective and contributing member of the team by implementing technology of video calls and tech tools.

 A good onboarding process is reminiscent of boarding a plane.
 At the beginning of an adventure, you’re greeted by someone who’s happy to have you.
 They help you find your seat and get acclimated so the flight will be comfortable and you’ll get to your destination safely.